Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 assumption behind both branches was that upon completion, they would be acquired

-Houston to Groesbeck in 1870, the H&TC had become a major force in Texas
+and merged by the H&TC which was becoming a major force in Texas railroading.

 at Denison, Gould became greatly

-the Houtson & Great Northern Railway to form the International &
+the Houston & Great Northern Railway to form the International &

 Great Northern (I&GN) Railroad.
 Through a connection to the Texas & Pacific

-(T&P) Railway at Longview, it would soon be operating from the Midwest to Houston,
+(T&P) Railway at Longview, the I&GN would soon be operating from

 existed whereas Gould had no rails in Texas at all.
 Gould plotted a